 ✅ Advantage: Quick wins keep you motivated ⚠️ Challenge: May pay slightly more interest over time

 Pick the one that feels right for you.
 Avalanche saves you more money on interest.
 Snowball gives you those quick wins that keep you motivated.
-Both work if you stick with them—the best method is the one you’ll actually follow.
+Both work if you stick with them.
+The best method is the one you’ll actually follow.

 Step 6: The Wealth-Building Engine - Make Your Money Work for You #